Daily swim distances: what to expect at UltraSwim 33.3

 Day 3

 Is marathon day, the queen of swims - a beautiful 10km+.
 This is when we usually see swimmers perform at their best - stronger mentally and physically than they ever expected.
 It might be just 10km, but could be up to 13km like in our Swiss lake edition.
-This swim may be open for entry in the MSF Long Swims event database (its not a ratifiable MSF solo swim though to note)
+This swim may be open for entry in the MSF Long Swims event database (its not a ratifiable MSF solo swim though to note) - we apply our own version of MSF in what we call ‘Captain Webb’ rules for that want to simulate the stricter MSF rules

 Day 4

-2km (non-mandatory) swim upon arrival
+1-2km (non-mandatory) warmup swim upon arrival

-What to expect
+Other things to expect

 Varied conditions

-Water temperature between 17-25°C
+Water temperature between 19-26°C

-Island and open sea
+Islands, fjords and open sea

 Last minute course changes depending on weather conditions